ccarrero-sf/cortex_agents_summit/README.md

 Once you have run the entire Notebook and you understand each of the cells, go back to this README to continue building the Cortex Agent.

-## Explore the Semantic Model to be used by Cortex Analyst Tool
+## Step 3: Explore the Semantic Model to be used by Cortex Analyst Tool

 Under AI & ML -> Studio, select "Cortex Analyst"